-Polarized fishing sunglasses aren’t a luxury accessory — they’re an absolute necessity.
-We highlight the 24 best polarized fishing sunglasses for anglers of all kinds.
+Polarized fishing sunglasses aren't a luxury accessory -- they're an absolute necessity.
+We review the 24 best polarized fishing sunglasses.

 I went fishing for marlin and tuna a few weeks ago off the southern shore of Oahu, Hawaii.